alandipert/storage-atom/README.md

 are written on every `swap!`.

-To prevent superfluous writes to the local storage, there is a 10 ms debounce.
+To prevent superfluous writes to the local storage, there is a 10 ms debounce (when a bunch of changes happen quickly, the *last* value is committed).
 It can be modified with the `storage-delay` atom or the `*storage-delay*` dynamic var. :

 ```clj